France-Travail/gabarit/.github/pull_request_template.md

   - [ ] This is a change for the NLP template
   - [ ] This is a change for the NUM template
   - [ ] This is a change for the VISION template
+  - [ ] This is a change for the API template
   - [ ] This changes how templates are generated (i.e. a Jinja change)

 ## 🩺 Testing